Nidhicodes/aria/README.md

 ---

-## Demo vs Live: same agent, different lenses
+## Live mode: same agent, different lenses

 ARIA runs the **identical pipeline** either way.
 The only thing that changes is where signals come from and what drives reasoning: